dartmouth-cs52-18S/workshop-ws-5-1-apis-google-cloud-vision-api/README.md

 Now, let's understand what this code is doing.

-This code creates an Express server that handles all of the `POST` requests to the Google Vision API via the route `\upload`.
-The `POST` request is uploading something called `myImage`, which will contain the data of the images you'll be uploading to the app later.
+This code creates an Express server that handles all of the POST requests to the Google Vision API via the route \upload.
+The POST request is uploading something called myImage, which will contain the data of the images you'll be uploading to the app later.
 The request returns a response JSON that is parsed and any errors are handled when necessary.
-To start this server, we'll run `node server.js` later, and the server will listen at port `3001` for any changes.
+To start this server, we'll run node server.js later, and the server will listen at port 3001 for any changes.
+There are two `POST` functions to handle the requests for two different features.

 4. Now, go back to your `App.js` file and add the following code in the return statement of your render function:
 ```react